The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 merge into the Conscious All, the essence.
 I recognized and cultivated my desire for the experience of being

-out, of samadhi to pervade my normal consciousness.
-Back and forth
+out, for samadhi to pervade my normal consciousness.
+Back and

 with forehead on the floor and the long stick asana I found the love